tawandakasunzuma/tawandakasunzuma/README.md

 # 👋 Hi, I'm Tawanda Kasunzuma

-**`Front-end Developer`**
+**`Full-Stack Developer`**

 Welcome to my Github!
-I'm a passionate front-end developer who loves learning.
-I started with Python and JavaScript, now focus on React, building creative and user-friendly web applications.
-Always eager to grow and collaborate on exciting new challenges.
+I'm a passionate developer who loves creating clean, reliable, and user-focused applications.
+My journey began with JavaScript and has grown to span both front-end and back-end development, including database work.
+I'm currently expanding my skills even further through an internship.
+Always learning, always building.

 ---

 ## About Me

 - 🎓 Recent graduate from CodeSpace.
-- 🌱 Currently learning **Angular**.
+- 🌱 Currently growing my skills through an internship at Shaper.
-- 📚 Interested in learning **React Native**.
+- 📚 Learning more about modern front-end frameworks and mobile development.
 - 🧱 Developing a music app for both web and mobile platforms.
-- 🤖 I love problem-solving and working on creative projects.
+- 🤖 I enjoy problem-solving and working on creative, meaningful projects.
 - ⚡ *Fun fact: I can solve a Rubik’s cube, and I love making music.*

 ---